apigee/apigee-partner-se-bootcamp/resources/baas-hospitality-loader/README.md

 }
 ```

+The URI property specifies the BaaS endpoint (rather than https://api.usergrid.com).
-You can find the client id and secret  in the Usergrid Admin UI for your application.
+You can find the client id and secret in the Usergrid/BaaS Admin UI for your application.